alireza202/instaNYC/readme.txt

 instaNYC.com let's you find out about the live events in NYC using Instagram photo uploads.
+You can also go back in time, and check what has happened at any given day in the city!